 Laiqah holds a BA in History from Royal Holloway, University of London (2017) and an MRes in History from The Centre of Islamic and West Asian Studies at Royal Holloway University of London (2018).
-She is now a second year PhD student at the Islam UK Centre, in the Department of Religious and Theological Studies at Cardiff University.
+She is now a third year PhD student at the Islam UK Centre, in the Department of Religion and Theology at Cardiff University.

 Thesis: Muslim Women and the Authority of Online Islamic Content

 - Gendered Oral Histories

 1) Islam in Contemporary Britain (MA): RTT515 - Contemporary Debates in British Muslim Studies, Seminar Tutor for session on Digital Islam.

 2) History (BA): HS1105 - The Making of the Modern World, 1750 - 1970, Seminar Tutor.

 3) Religious Studies (BA): RT0101 - The Origins and Legacies of Religion in the Modern World, Seminar Tutor for Study Skills module.